4 Wide vs long format

 # ℹ 149 more rows

 Argument na.rm indicates what to do if in one of the combined columns there is no value but NA.
 We have set this argument to TRUE to remove the NA.
-If you keep it FALSE it can happen that in some data the new string will be a_NA or NA_b, or even NA_NA (see line 4 of our example).
+If you keep it FALSE, it is possible that in some data, the new string will be a_NA or NA_b, or even NA_NA (see line 4 of our example).

 spe %>%